Stay At Home Educator

 The fall season is one of the most exciting times for preschool lesson planning.

 I think this happens for two reasons.
-One reason is because in the US, back-to-school season is in the fall, and after a summer break we are more gung-ho about lesson planning.
+One reason is that in the US, back-to-school season is in the fall, and after a summer break we are more gung-ho about lesson planning.
 And secondly, fall is one of those amazing umbrella preschool themes that allows you to really teach in-depth about the season.

 From leaves and apples and pumpkins to common fall animals and hibernation, a fall preschool theme is ever-so-popular.